 In 1891, Hester aged 70, was still running the pub.
 She had the four youngest of William’s children living with her.
 Mrs “Esther” Cullimore was a beer retailer at Pullins Green in the 1894 and 1897 Kelly’s Trade Directories.

 Hester died in 1899 aged 77.
 We are not sure when the property stopped being run as a beer house.
 The 1901 census shows the house was occupied by Hester’s son, William Cullimore, a retired carpenter aged 58, Frances his new wife also aged 58 born in Mardon, Herefordshire and his son, Austin who was a tailor.
 The 1904 Trade Directory however includes the name of William Cullimore as publican of The Crispin in Mutton Lane.
 The property was owned by William until the death of Frances in 1917.
-In 1919 it was sold to John Taylor a butcher.

 The Children of Hester and James Cullimore

 Luke Cullimore born in 1846 followed his parents into the licensed trade and became publican at the Plough in St Mary Street.
 He later farmed at Sibland Farm.
 Click here to read more

 William Cullimore born in 1842.
 He was living with his parents in the 1851 and 1861 censuses, the latter of which shows that he became a carpenter’s apprentice.
 By 1871 he was still a carpenter but he and his wife Eliza were also running a public house in Gillingstool which became the Black Horse.
 In 1881 he and Eliza had moved back into the Crispin with Hester Cullimore.
 Read more